PDT Studies

 Clinical Studies

 Enrollment for this clinical trial was negatively impacted by the COVID-19 pandemic.
-We have currently stopped enrollment at 30 patients to analyze and write up an interim study report.
-Illumacell expects that a follow-up study incorporating oral 5-ALA in addition to light for antimicrobial will be initiated in the near future.
+Enrollment was stopped at 30 patients to analyze and write up an interim study report.
+Illumacell is designing a follow-up study to treat chronic leg ulcers with the antimicrobial action of 5-ALA-PDT.

 Reports